 Perhaps a more measured approach by the Credit Ombudsman would be rather than blanket policy against the entire credit repair industry they could assess what companies are abusing their services and focus on them.
 I feel to cut off an entire market sector due to the conduct of a few is not appropriate and frankly not necessary.

-If the Credit Ombudsman was to ban an entire industry one wonders were this will end.
-Does this mean if the Ombudsman receives a large number of complaints from say the legal or accounting industry would their answer be to also ban them, clearly not.
+If the Credit Ombudsman was to ban an entire industry one wonders where this will end.
+Does this mean if the Ombudsman receives a large number of complaints from saying the legal or accounting industry would their answer be to also ban them, clearly not?